composer/composer/doc/faqs/vendor-bins.md

 Running `composer install` for this `composer.json` will look at all of project-b's dependencies and install them to `vendor/bin`.

-In this case, Composer will create a symlink from `vendor/my-vendor/project-a/bin/project-a-bin` to `vendor/bin/project-a-bin`.
+In this case, Composer will make `vendor/my-vendor/project-a/bin/project-a-bin` available as `vendor/bin/project-a-bin`.
+On a Unix-like platform this is accomplished by creating a symlink.

 ## What about Windows and .bat files?

-Composer will automatically create `.bat` files for bins installed in a Windows environment.
-Package maintainers should not list self managed `.bat` files as bins.
+Packages managed entirely by Composer do not *need* to contain any `.bat` files for Windows compatibility.
+Composer handles installation of bins in a special way when run in a Windows environment:

+ * A `.bat` files is generated automatically to reference the bin
+ * A Unix-style proxy file with the same name as the bin is generated automatically (useful for Cygwin or Git Bash)

+Packages that need to support workflows that may not include Composer are welcome to maintain custom `.bat` files.
+In this case, the package should **not** list the `.bat` file as a bin as it is not needed.